Your top home insurance questions answered

 No matter how careful we try to be, accidents happen in the home.
 We’re talking spilling red wine over the brand new white sofa, knocking your favourite vase off the Welsh dresser or drilling into a water pipe while fitting a shelf.

 Unfortunately, standard home insurance doesn’t stretch to the kind of damage that happens in your home ‘as a result of a single unexpected and unintended event’ – or, in simpler terms, as a result of an accident!
 This is where Accidental Damage cover comes in, which can provide additional cover for these kinds of events, with a few exceptions such as damage caused by pets or by renovation work (which would need to be covered by your builder, so it’s important to make sure they have the right cover in place to protect your home before they start work).
-For a little extra, you can easily add it onto your policy as an enhancement to your standard cover.
+For an additional fee, you can easily add it onto your policy as an enhancement to your standard cover.

 Bikes and accessories worth up to £500 are covered by your standard home insurance, as long as they’re stored securely e.g. in a locked shed or garage.
 If your bikes and accessories are worth more than this, then they need to be declared as specified items for them to be covered.